-Note that you should never delete an encryption-settings definition unless you are certain that no data in the server is still encrypted using the settings contained in that definition.
+Never delete an encryption-settings definition if data in the server is still encrypted using the settings contained in that definition.
 Any data still encrypted with a definition that has been removed from the database will be inaccessible to the server and will cause errors for any attempt to access it.
-If you wish to safely delete an encryption-settings definition (e.g., because you believe the encryption key may have been compromised), then see the instructions in the Dealing with a Compromised Encryption Key section.
+This includes the replicationChanges and changelog databases, which the re-encode-entries tool will not re-encode with the new encryption-settings definition.
+Therefore, wait for the amount of time defined in the replication-purge-delay, of the Replication Server, and changelog-maximum-age of the changelog Backend (if enabled) before removing previous encryption-settings definitions.
+To safely delete a compromised encryption-settings definition, set the Dealing with a Compromised EncryptionKey section.

-If you merely want the server to stop using that definition for encryption and use a different definition instead, then make sure that the desired definition exists in the encryption-settings database (creating it if necessary) and set it to be the preferred definition.
+To stop using a definition for encryption and use a different definition, make sure that the desired definition exists in the encryption-settings database and set it to be the preferred definition.
 As long as the encryption key has not been compromised, there is no harm in having old encryption-settings definitions available to the server, and it is recommended that they be retained just in case they are referenced by something.

-Also note that you cannot delete the preferred encryption-settings definition unless it is the only one left.
-If you want to delete the currently-preferred definition when one or more other definitions are available, then you must first make one of the other definitions preferred as described in the previous section.
+The preferred encryption-settings definition cannot be deleted unless it is the only one left.
+To delete the currently-preferred definition when one or more other definitions are available, make one of the other definitions preferred as described in the previous section.